KubaBury/VU/README.md

 # VU
-This repository contains the things needed for the Research project.
+This repository contains things needed for the Research project.
 Especially scripts in Julia and some TEX files with theory.
+As the time goes by I will add more and more things.